meganz/sdk/bindings/python/README.md

 Build Python Distribution Package
 ---------------------------------

-The Python package to be built will be a platform specific "Wheel" package, as it contains all native libraries (shared libraries, DLLs) required to use the Mega API from Python.
+To use the Mega API from Python, you need to built the Python package as a platform specific "Wheel" package, as it contains all native libraries (shared libraries, DLLs) required.

-    python setup.py bdist_wheel
+    python <sdk_dir>/bindings/python/setup.py bdist_wheel

-The package created will be located in folder `dist/`.
+The package created will be located in folder `<sdk_dir>/bindings/python/dist/`.

 **Note:** You may need to install the `wheel` package for Python, if your Python is not by default equipped for it, yet.
 This could be the (Linux) `python-wheel`